AhmadHammad21/Skin-Permeation/README.md

 ## Acknowledgments

 The study acknowledges the work of [Cheruvu et al](https://doi.org/10.1016/j.dib.2022.108242). for providing the foundational skin permeability dataset.
 We acknowledge [DrugBank](https://go.drugbank.com/releases/latest) for providing the dataset of FDA-approved drugs.

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/afl-3-0-php/) file for details.

 <!-- ```bash